Comprehensive Exam Guidelines - INDS PHD

 The student will work with the committee to develop the content and procedures for the written comprehensive exam.

-1. Information submitted will include the areas in which the student will be examined, scheduling for each component (if applicable), the format of the exam, and the testing conditions (e.g., time available per question, open or closed book).
+- The comprehensive exam process form must be submitted to the Graduate School at least 3 months before the exam.
+Information submitted will include the areas in which the student will be examined, scheduling for each component (if applicable), the format of the exam, and the testing conditions (e.g., time available per question, open or closed book).
+The form must be signed by all committee members and the student.

 III.
 Exam retake policy: A student may attempt the written and oral exams a maximum of three times.